:link rel="alternate" hreflang="en-de" href="https://www.parcelmonkey.de/en-de/vinyl-records" />

-Before you send that collectible 12-inch, read our comprehensive guide to posting vinyl records.
+Before you send that collectable 12-inch, read our comprehensive guide to posting vinyl records.
 Ensure your LP's and their covers remain in tip-top condition.
 Parcel Monkey will help you compare prices from various couriers whether you are posting 'The Doors' to Dundee or sending 'The Smiths' to Sunderland.

 We can also help individuals and sellers alike, find a courier to send internationally so that you can sell your vinyl's to budding buyers the globe over, or to friends and family who you want to check out the next best thing.
 There is something special about sharing records with loved ones so be sure to use a reliable courier handle your parcel the right way.

-You may think there's an obvious way to do it, but in fact there's an art to packing and posting vinyl records.
+You may think there's an obvious way to do it, but in fact, there's an art to packing and posting vinyl records.
 We tell you exactly how it's done to ensure your vinyl's value doesn't get lost in transit.

 Along with most things retro nowadays, vinyl records are big business.
 So far in 2017, over 40,000 copies of The Beatles Sgt.
-Peppers Lonely Hearts Club Band have been sold, not bad for a 50 year old LP!
+Peppers Lonely Hearts Club Band have been sold, not bad for a 50-year-old LP!

-There is plenty of toing and froing from collector to collector, seller to buyer.
+There is plenty of toing and froing from collector to collector, seller to the buyer.
 With values so high and condition imperative, that makes packaging crucial in the LP transaction process.

 Whether you're simply selling a couple of old records you have in the loft or you're an online seller who trades vinyl for a living, these tips on posting vinyl records make for compulsory reading.
 Our tips won't only minimize the chances of damage during transit; they may also save you some money, some time and they'll make you as a seller look like you really care.
 After all if you leave this impression on your customer, they will sure to tap into your expertise next time they look to buy a record.